Chaucer's influence on 15th-century Scottish literature

 Chaucer's influence on 15th-century Scottish literature began towards the beginning of the century with King James I of Scotland.
 This first phase of Scottish "Chaucerianism" was followed by a second phase, comprising the works of Robert Henryson, William Dunbar, and Gavin Douglas.
 At this point, England has recognised Scotland as an independent state following the end of the Wars of Scottish Independence in 1357.
 Because of Scottish history and the English’s recent involvement in that history, all of these writers are familiar with the works of Geoffrey Chaucer.

 Phases of Scottish Chaucerianism

 The first phase of Scottish Chaucerianism

-James I and his work The Kingis Quair represent the first phase of Chaucerianism, which purposefully and directly imitates the works of Chaucer while preserving the Scottish author’s own uniqueness.
+James I and his attributed work The Kingis Quair represent the first phase of Chaucerianism, which purposefully and directly imitates the works of Chaucer while preserving the Scottish author’s own uniqueness.

 The second phase of Scottish Chaucerianism

-The poems Robert Henryson, William Dunbar, and Gavin Douglas represent the second phase of Chaucerianism, a more academic one, which adapts Chaucer’s style to the authors’ more individual and nationalistic purposes.
+The poems of Robert Henryson, William Dunbar, and Gavin Douglas represent the second phase of Chaucerianism, a more academic one, which adapts Chaucer’s style to the authors’ more individual and nationalistic purposes.